Skip to main content

 2. Plug into computer

-3. Browse TeslaCam folder
+3. Browse the TeslaCam folder

 Recommended Viewing Software